sojs-coding/mcp-security-merge/docs/usage_guide.md

 No additional installation is needed as `uv` will handle dependencies when running the servers.

 ### Step 2: Configure Your MCP Client

+#### For Prebuilt Google ADK Agent as a client:

+Detailed instructions are provided [here](https://github.com/google/mcp-security/#using-the-prebuilt-google-adk-agent-as-client)

 #### For Claude Desktop: